datascientist7890/CleaningData/CodeBook.md

 	 8:       2           5       STANDING tBodyAcc-mean()-X 0.2746005
 	 9:       2           5       STANDING tBodyAcc-mean()-X 0.2725287
 	10:       2           5       STANDING tBodyAcc-mean()-X 0.2757457

+**Row 1: subject = 2, Activity_ID = 5, Activity Label = Standing, variable = BodyAcc-mean()-X 0 , Value=.2571778

 This means that there are many means associated with subject 2, activity 5 and variable = tBodyAcc-mean()-X.

 * tidy_data: Using the dcast function we create the tidy data set.
 The input into the dcast function are: (1) melt_alldata, (2) subject + Activity_Label ~ variable and (3) mean.
 The dcast function calculates the mean for each of the variables.
 Remember, the variables used to be the features (measurements).As an example, part of the output of the dcast function will be the mean for the  tBodyAcc-mean()-X variable (see above bullet).
 The end result is a data frame that consist of 180 rows and 81 columns.
 This makes sense.
 There are 30 subjects, 6 activity levels and 79 features (measurements) that are being tracked.
 Each of the rows  in the tidy_data set consists of: (1) subject, (2) Activity_Label and (3) 79 values for a total of 81 elements in a row.
 Therefore, the tidy data set will have 180 rows and 81 columns.